seamus-mckinsey/blog/content/post/2024-09-23-comparative-advantage-humans-ai.md

 **Preference for human interaction.** One potential answer: maybe people will simply *prefer* human services in certain domains, even if AI is technically better.
 We might want human doctors, teachers, therapists, or coaches for social and emotional reasons that go beyond pure capability.
 This is less about comparative advantage and more about product differentiation, but it might preserve roles for humans.

-## What's Coming

-I'm still working through these questions and don't have firm answers.
-Areas I want to explore in future posts:

-- How to identify and develop your personal comparative advantage in an AI-augmented world
-- The role of taste, judgment, and context in knowledge work—can these remain durable human advantages?
-- Whether comparative advantage as a framework survives the arrival of artificial general intelligence (AGI)
-- Labor market dynamics when AI is your coworker versus your replacement

 ## Further Reading

 Some resources I've found helpful in thinking through these questions:

-- **David Autor's work on automation and labor markets**: His papers explore how automation affects jobs, including "Why Are There Still So Many Jobs?" and work on task-based models of labor
+- **David Autor's work on automation and labor markets**: Especially [Why Are There Still So Many Jobs?](https://economics.mit.edu/sites/default/files/inline-files/Why%20Are%20there%20Still%20So%20Many%20Jobs_0.pdf) and work on task-based models of labor
-- **Kasparov on advanced chess**: His writings on chess and AI collaboration, particularly around the Advanced Chess era
+- **Kasparov on advanced chess**: His writings on chess and AI collaboration.
+[Here's](https://news.northeastern.edu/2024/06/17/garry-kasparov-chess-humans-ai/) a recent relevant article.
-- **Ricardo's original work on comparative advantage**: For those interested in the formal economic theory
-- **Tyler Cowen on average is over**: Thoughts on how labor markets might bifurcate between those who work well with machines and those who don't

 This is very much a work-in-progress exploration.
-I'd love to hear from others thinking about these questions—what have I missed?
-Where is the analysis too optimistic or pessimistic?
+I'd love to hear from others thinking about these questions.